 You expect to feel pain after surgery, but it shouldn’t persist and become a long-term problem.
 If you’re experiencing chronic post operative pain, the experienced team at AABP Integrative Pain Care can help.
-They have offices in the Bensonhurst neighborhood of Brooklyn, Midtown East, New York City, as well as White Plains and Great Neck, New York, where they offer effective solutions for post operative pain that use the latest innovations to resolve your symptoms.
+They have offices in the Bensonhurst neighborhood of Brooklyn, as well as White Plains, New York, where they offer effective solutions for post operative pain that use the latest innovations to resolve your symptoms.
 Call the nearest AABP Integrative Pain Care office today to find out more or book an appointment online.

 Post operative pain is the discomfort you experience after having surgery.
 The amount of post operative pain you have depends on several factors:

 Open surgery involving the surgeon making large incisions through skin and muscle is typically more painful because of greater tissue damage.
 In contrast, minimally invasive techniques like laparoscopy and arthroscopy only need small openings, so they’re usually much less painful.

 Pain is an experience that’s unique to each person.
 Pain you find tolerable, someone else might feel is excruciating, and vice versa.
 The way your nervous system reacts can also have an influence.
 In the most extreme examples, someone with a hypersensitivity disorder experiences pain at a far lower threshold.

 What’s pretty much guaranteed is that you will have a degree of discomfort after surgery.
 The anesthesiology and medical teams looking after you provide acute pain relief that should see you through until you heal and the pain goes away.

 Some people continue to suffer from pain long after they should have recovered.
 If you’re still experiencing pain several months after your procedure, it’s important to find out why.
 If there aren’t any identifiable problems with the surgery site that could be responsible, you may have chronic post operative pain (also known as persistent post operative pain or PPOP).